elenapons/EPonsCV/CV.md

 **IT Skills**
 : Proficient user of Google apps, Trello and Slack
-: Expert user of Markdown
+: Markdown
 : Web development skills with Python and JavaScript (see [Github][2]) : - Programming course (University of London – Coursera) – ‘Introduction to Meteor.js Development’.
 : - Programming course (Rice University Course – Coursera) – ‘An Introduction to Interactive Programming in Python’ : - Programming course (University of London – Coursera) – ‘Responsive Website Basics: Code with HTML, CSS, and JavaScript’.
 : - Programming course (University of London – Coursera) – ‘Responsive Web Design’
+: - Several Codecademy courses on Git, Python, Javascript, React, CSS, HTML and PHP.

 ### Professional and Personal Achievements